MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Module_Manifests.md

 > `RequiredVersion` was added in Windows PowerShell 5.0.
 > `MaximumVersion` was added in Windows PowerShell 5.1.

-Any items that need to be exported from a nested module must exported by the nested module using the `Export-ModuleMember` cmdlet or be listed in one of the export properties:
+Any items that need to be exported from a nested module must be exported by the nested module using the `Export-ModuleMember` cmdlet or be listed in one of the export properties: